TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

 == Changelog ==

+= 3.22.0 (30.07.2024) =
+* Fix - Resolved warning error on the checkout page.
+* Fix - Addressed issue where language change on plugin activation forced some order statuses to be translated incorrectly.
+* Fix - Fixed The "As soon as possible" option was not appears first in the dropdown list.
+* Fix - Fixed fatal error when untrashing a post from the site.
+* Fix - Fixed "Uncaught Missing instance data for this datepicker" error.
+* Fix - Corrected issue where the delivery date was reverting to the previously selected date on the cart block page.
+* Fix - Resolved conflict issues with Gravity Form fields.
+* Fix - Fixed the "selected timeslot has expired" error on the checkout page when the Divi theme is active.
+* Fix - Addressed compatibility issues with the Bakery WordPress theme.

 = 3.21.1 (03.04.2024) =
 * Fix - Cross Site Request Forgery (CSRF) vulnerability.